labarlab-emorep/func_model/README.md

 1. Build `3dLMEr` command and write to script
     1. The model includes main effects for each emotion and emotion.task interactions
 1. Execute `3dLMEr` command
-1. Upload data to Keoki and clean up DCC
+1. Upload data to the lab data server and clean up DCC

 Fourth, cluster thresholding parameters can be calculated via Monte Carlo simulations (`3dClustSim`) via the `--run-mc` option, which runs the workflow: